young, 3 mm

 Tenellia pinnifera is

-a rare species known on Maui from only four animals found in moderately
+a moderately rare species found, on Maui, in moderately

 highly protected to protected area (Kaneohe Bay).
 Gosliner (1980) and